-Guilford was settled in 1639 by English Puritans led by Reverend Henry Whitfield.
-Indigenous Quinnipiac people had long farmed and fished the land.
-Colonial settlers built farms and homes around a large town green, still central today.
+Guilford was settled in September 1639 by Reverend Henry Whitfield and a group of English Puritans from Surrey and Kent.
+The Menunkatuck people of the Quinnipiac world had farmed and fished the shoreline for generations before.
+Colonial settlers built farms and homes around the twelve-acre town green, still central today.
 Its founding identity reflects resilience, cooperation, and heritage.
 Guilford endured storms and hardship but thrived through community strength.
-Its story highlights Connecticut’s duality: Indigenous continuity and colonial determination.
-The town’s origins demonstrate a shoreline community rooted in pride, endurance, and tradition, creating a heritage that remains visible in its historic homes, churches, and community spirit across centuries.
+Its story highlights Connecticut's duality: Indigenous continuity and colonial determination.
+The town's origins demonstrate a shoreline community rooted in pride, endurance, and tradition, creating a heritage that remains visible in its historic homes, churches, and community spirit across centuries.

 Crisscross paths on Guilford Green, homes visible beyond.

 Guilford grew as an agricultural hub, producing crops, timber, and livestock.
-Shipbuilding and quarrying expanded its economy in the eighteenth and nineteenth centuries.
+Shipbuilding and quarrying expanded its economy in the eighteenth and nineteenth centuries — by the 1880s the Stony Creek granite quarries along the Guilford-Branford line were shipping pink-grey stone to major construction projects across the country, including the 1886 pedestal of the Statue of Liberty and the base of Grant's Tomb in New York.
+Faulkner's Light went up on the island three miles offshore in 1802.
 By the twentieth century, suburban growth reshaped Guilford, with neighborhoods and schools expanding in the 1950s and 1960s.
 The town maintained its historic character, preserving colonial homes and the town green.
-Its timeline reflects Connecticut’s dual story: colonial heritage adapting to suburban growth.
-Guilford’s mid-century decades highlighted pride in tradition while embracing suburban expansion, making it a community that balanced continuity and adaptation while maintaining resilience across centuries.
+Its timeline reflects Connecticut's dual story: colonial heritage adapting to suburban growth.
+Guilford's mid-century decades highlighted pride in tradition while embracing suburban expansion, making it a community that balanced continuity and adaptation while maintaining resilience across centuries.

-Our Guilford retro logo uses Connecticut’s clam shell motif, symbolizing shoreline abundance and resilience.
-The clam reflects heritage, while “1636” ties it to colonial founding.
+Our Guilford retro logo uses Connecticut's clam shell motif, the brand-wide shellfish emblem of every Merlin Classics CT shoreline town, symbolizing shoreline abundance and resilience.
+The clam reflects heritage, while "1636" ties the design to the Connecticut Colony's founding era — Guilford itself was settled three years later in 1639, but the colony-wide "1636" date is the brand-pattern anchor across our Connecticut towns.
 Its black-and-white styling is retro, resembling oyster crate labels and coastal signage.
-The motif bridges Guilford’s dual identity: colonial farming town and suburban hub.
-On merchandise, it conveys authenticity, resilience, and pride, retro in tone.
-The clam shell emblem honors Guilford’s layered story, making it a vintage symbol of Connecticut shoreline tradition.
-Retro in style, it reflects endurance, tradition, and authenticity, perfectly suited to Guilford’s cultural heritage and resilience.
+The motif bridges Guilford's dual identity: colonial farming and shoreline town and modern shoreline community.
+On merchandise it conveys authenticity, resilience, and pride, retro in tone.
+The clam shell emblem honors Guilford's layered story, making it a vintage symbol of Connecticut shoreline tradition.

 Boston Street, Guilford postcard shows early storefronts and residences.